microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_mssql_mi_arm_template.md

 # Windows Login & Post Deployment

-Now that both the AKS cluster and the Windows Server VM are created, it is time to login the VM.
+Now that both the AKS cluster and the Windows Server client VM are created, it is time to login the client VM.

 * Using it's public IP, RDP to the VM